See our “Current Litter” page for announcements. Phone calls and emails are always welcome. You can always follow my Facebook page for updates!

 The first step is to carefully read through this website and all about the dogs and litters planned.
-If my dogs sound like a good match after that preliminary research, the next step is to complete the questionnaire by downloading it and emailing or mailing it to me.
+If my dogs sound like a good match after that preliminary research, the next step is to complete our online application.
 Once I have had a chance to review it, I will then contact you to set up a visit/interview, and contact your references.

 Yes!
 You do need to fill out the application!
 The questionnaire is full of vital insights which help me to determine if one of my pups is likely to be a good fit for your goals, experience, family and living circumstances.
 Also, all my pups are raised inside my home.
 I really do need information about you before I can be comfortable inviting you into my home!
 All new adoptive parents are allowed visits, receive daily updates, photos, videos, and we even set up a live webcam for watching the puppies.
 If we cannot meet before pups arrive, we can do Zoom meetings, too.